ibm-cloud-docs/sap/sap-anydb-sap-hana.md

 SAP HANA offers a robust set of capabilities, including database management, database administration, data security, multi-model processing, application development, and data virtualization.

-The SAP HANA database  is  a hybrid  in-memory  database that  combines row-based, column-based, and object-based  database  technology.Itallows  online  transaction  processing  (OLTP)  and  online  analytical processing (OLAP) on one system, without the need for redundant data storage or aggregates.
+The SAP HANA database is a hybrid in-memory database that combines row-based, column-based, and object-based  database technology.
+It allows online transaction processing (OLTP) and online analytical processing (OLAP) on one system, without the need for redundant data storage or aggregates.

-It  is  optimized  to  exploit  the  processing  capabilities  of  multi-core  /  CPU  architectures.
+It is optimized to exploit the processing capabilities of multi-core/CPU architectures.
 With this architecture, SAP applications can benefit from current bar down technologies.

 The [SAP HANA database](http://tekslate.com/tutorials/sap-hana-tutorials-interview-questions/) is the heart of SAP’s in-memory technology offering, helping customers to improve their operational efficiency, agility, and flexibility.

 ## Overview of SAP HANA database for SAP NW with IBM Cloud
 {: #anydb-hana-overview}